Breezing Into Spring with the Ballad Blouse

 You can grab the Ballad Blouse pattern here.

-This is an affiliate link.
-It costs you nothing to purchase from this link, it just helps fund my fabric addiction which allows me to test and review more patterns.
+NOTE: This is an affiliate link.
+It costs you nothing to purchase from this links but it do give me credit for your purchase and provides me with a small commission.
+This helps fund my fabric addiction which allows me to continue to test and review more patterns